joshbasquez/navx-site-baseline/README.md

-# plx site baseline bicep templates
+# navx site baseline bicep templates
 ## configure params in main.bicep
 see // params in main.bicep